salesforce/standards-explainers/checkbox-psuedo/explainer.md

 input[type=checkbox]::indicator {
     display: none;
-}

-input[type=checkbox]::indicator,
-input[type=checkbox]:checked::indicator {
-    width: 6px;
-    height: 6px;
-    stroke-width: 60px;
+    fill: none;
+    stroke: #231f20;
+    stroke-miterlimit: 10;
+    stroke-width:17px;
     align-items: center;
+    padding: 0 25% 0 25%;
     justify-content: center;
     margin: -2px 0 0 -2px;
 }

+input[type=checkbox]:checked::indicator,
+input[type=checkbox]:indeterminate::indicator {
+    display: flex;
+}

+input[type=checkbox]:indeterminate::indicator rect {
+    display: block;
+}

+input[type=checkbox]:indeterminate::indicator path {
+    display: none;
+}

+input[type=checkbox]:checked::indicator path {
+    display: block;
+}

+input[type=checkbox]::indicator > * {
+    display: none;
+}

 /* MORE STYLES TO BE DEFINED AT A LATER DATE */

 ```

-By providing an interoperable base stylesheet, anatomy and default graphic this enables the pseudo-element fully styleable.
+By providing an interoperable DOM structure and computed styles the pseudo-element is fully styleable.

 Below are some examples of this in practice:

 ![Examples of the indicator pseudo-element in practice](indicator-examples.png)

 **Note:** *These examples can be seen in this Codepen Project [here](https://codepen.io/gregwhitworth/project/full/DkGOoY).
-It was simply built for styling explorations
-and not to be a production ready checkbox.
-And while only showing checkbox, the anatomy of the radio indicator itself is the same as a checkbox (not the radio group, but the indicator itself)*

 ## Open Questions

-* Should the base.css stylesheet be a new standardized specification in the CSS WG that is available for download as a .css file for download by user-agents?
-* How should focus rects be handled (current proposal is to leave them as user-agent defined until focus-rect primitives are added to the platform to achieve similar experiences currently shipping)?
-* The `d` attribute is a presentational and so technically it can be used as a way to change the graphic that is rendered.
-However it doesn't produce a box and thus many usecases are lost.
-How do we want to handle this?
+* The `d` attribute is a presentational but in order to utilize it there would need to be another pseudo element on the path(s).
+There would also need to be a solution to viewbox adjustment from CSS ([Issue 7 in FXTF](https://github.com/w3c/fxtf-drafts/issues/7))
+* While this pseudo-element gets the web platform closer to what authors desire there are still some advanced use cases this does not enable.
+Should we introduce a new `<checkbox>` element that enables these complex scenarios?

 ## Other Solutions Considered